estefvazquez/estefvazquez/README.md

 🧬 Investigating the tumour immune microenvironment (TME) of acral melanoma

-💻 Leveraging RNA-seq and proteomics data analysis (bioinformatics)
+💻 Leveraging RNA-seq and proteomics data analysis

 Current research: Unraveling the molecular components that shape the immune landscape and antitumor immunity in acral melanoma, a rare and aggressive skin cancer subtype.